Pvt. Reid Thompson Shewmaker

 From the Port Area of Manila, the POWs were taken to Bilibid Prison.
 Those who were considered healthy were sent to Japan, while those considered sick, including Reid, were held at Bilibid.
 Medical records from the prison show that he was admitted to the hospital ward on June 26.
 They also indicate the medical staff believed he had tuberculosis.

 Reid was still at Bilibid on February 4, 1945, when the the POWs in Bilibid were liberated by the 148th Infantry Regiment.
 According to the POWs, the Japanese commander of the prison told them that he and the guards were ordered to leave.
 He instructed them not to leave the prison for their own protection.
 The POWs posted guards and waited to see what would happen.
 Around 7:00 A.M., the sound of someone breaking into the prison was heard.
 When the soldiers entered, the POWs realized they were Americans.
 In a letter to his parents, he wrote about this event and said, "I have never been so happy in all my life.
 I can't express in words the way I felt when our armed forces came in.
 But I will long remember it."

 The POWs were moved to a shoe factory for safety before they were taken to transported to a safer location.
 After receiving medical treatment and being fattened up, Reid returned to Harrodsburg and told the families of other members of D Company about life as a Japanese POW.

 Reid was discharged on November 24, 1945, and he married Mabel L. Gritton on June 6, 1946.
 The couple of became parents of a daughter.
 After the war, he was employed by the Mercer County School District.

-Reid Shewmaker passed away on September 1, 1983, in Fayette County, Kentucky.
+Reid Shewmaker passed away on September 1, 1983, in the Veterans Administration Hospital in Lexington, Kentucky.
 He was buried at Spring Hill Cemetery in Harrodsburg, Kentucky.